 Insulin pumps can also deliver an insulin bolus.
 This is an extra dose of insulin besides your basal rate.
 A pump won’t automatically give you this extra dose of insulin, though.
 You need to tell the pump to administer the bolus dose.

 Insulin pumps give you insulin according to how you program them.
 They don’t adjust on their own to your changing insulin levels.
+Some pumps can, however, adjust basal rates based on the blood sugar reading of a continuous glucose monitor.

 They require special training on your part to make sure you can use them safely and effectively.